cameraui/docs/admin/assistant-setup.md

 ## External MCP servers

 Other systems that offer an MCP server can lend the assistant their tools.
 Add one under **External MCP servers** with a name, its URL and an access token; the token is stored encrypted.
 The state next to the name shows whether the server answered and how many tools it offers. **Accept a self-signed certificate** is there for servers in your own network.
 Before a tool of such a server runs, the user confirms it, unless the server marks the tool as read-only.
 Many servers mark nothing, Home Assistant for example.
-Under **Tools**, the tab of the server has the field **Run without asking**: the tools picked there run without confirmation, in scheduled prompts and automations too, so pick only tools that read, then save.
-In the chat these tools appear as their own group, so they can be switched off per conversation.
+Under **Tools**, the tab of the server has the field **Run without asking**: the tools picked there run without confirmation, in scheduled prompts and automations too, so pick only tools that read.
+In the chat these tools form their own group that can be switched off per conversation.

 For Home Assistant enable the **Model Context Protocol Server** integration, create a long-lived access token in your Home Assistant profile and enter `http://<home-assistant>:8123/api/mcp` as the URL.
-The assistant can then read states and switch lights, scenes and climate through Home Assistant's own tools, and it can wire them into automations ("when someone is at the door at night, turn on the hall light").
+The assistant can then read states and switch lights, scenes and climate through Home Assistant's own tools, and it can wire them into automations.

 ## Next steps